dhmspector/ZeitSatTrack/README.md

-# ZeitSatTrack - A Swift TLE Satellite Tracking Library
+# ZeitSatTrack - A Swift Satellite Tracking Library
 ## Author David HM Spector (spector@zeitgeist.com)

 # Summary
 _ZeitSatTrack_ will provide position (lat/lon, altitude) information for satellites based on standard TLE (Two Line Element) format orbital parameter descriptions.

-This library provides discrete or continuous tracking of satellites either by explicitly naming a satellite or by providing a list of satellites to watch.
+This library provides discrete or continuous tracking of satellites either by explicitly naming a satellite whose position is desired or by providing a list of satellites to watch.

 # Installation

-_Baseline OS support:_  **Xcode 8.2+, Swift 3.1**; the project targets are configured for iOS but may be compiled under macOS as well.
+_Baseline OS support:_  **Xcode 8.2+, Swift 3.1**; the project's framework target is configured for iOS but may be compiled under macOS as well.

 ## Cocoapods
 ```ruby